benjaminhlina/telemetry-workflows/README.md

 select the company your transmitters and receivers are from in the R folder and choose what step you are wanting help with.

-NOTE: Currently Lotek files are under develop and are limited this will be fixed in the coming weeks.
+NOTE: Currently Lotek files are under development and are limited in functionality.
+This will be fixed in the coming weeks.

 # Installation